Geoff Stephens: Career

 Stephens began his career in amateur theatricals, when he wrote songs and sketches for musical revues presented by his own company, the Four Arts Society, while working as a school teacher, air traffic controller and silk screen printer.
 This led to BBC Radio accepting some of his satirical sketches for their Monday Night at Home programme.

 In 1961, after receiving numerous rejections for the songs he wrote, he had his first song accepted by the music publisher Mills Music.
 The song, "Problem Girl", was taken up by Mike Leander and recorded by The Chariots.
 Stephens worked briefly for the music publisher, subsequently in 1964 he had his first hit "Tell Me When", co-written with Les Reed, a Top 10 hit for The Applejacks.
 Stephens had another successful song in 1964, "The Crying Game", which was a Top 5 hit for Dave Berry.
 The song later became the title song of the film of the same name and a hit for Boy George.

 In late 1964, he and Peter Eden came across Donovan in Southend, Essex, and offered to manage him.
 They produced Donovan's first hit single and debut album, What's Bin Did and What's Bin Hid.

 In 1966 he formed The New Vaudeville Band, writing and recording songs in a 1920s musical style.
-Their debut single "Winchester Cathedral" was a No. 1 hit in the U.S. and No. 4 in the UK Singles Chart, and covered by others including Dizzy Gillespie and Frank Sinatra.
+Their debut single "Winchester Cathedral" was a No. 1 hit in the List of Billboard number-one singles and No. 4 in the UK Singles Chart, and covered by others including Dizzy Gillespie, Frank Sinatra, and The Firehouse Five Plus Two.
 It was followed by further hits for the band, "Peek A Boo", "Finchley Central" and "Green Street Green".